decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 Why is such indirection useful?

 * It lets the mediator decorate messages with its own timing and tracing mixins, which may aid troubleshooting.
-(This would otherwise be impossible, since the inner payload is an opaque blob that almost certainly tamper-evident and encrypted.)
+(This would otherwise be impossible, since the inner payload is an opaque blob that is almost certainly tamper-evident and encrypted.)
 * It lets the mediator remain uncommitted to whether the next receiver is another mediator or not.
 This may provide flexibility in some routing scenarios.
 * It lets the mediator change the size of the message by adding or subtracting noise from the content.
 * It allows for dynamic routing late in the delivery chain.